-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, how many Mean Streets must a man walk down?
 In Tex Murphy's case... none.
 He has a flying car.

-Of all the Kickstarter adventures on the way, the one I'm most looking forward to is the one that was codenamed Project Fedora, but this week was officially announced as "Tesla Effect".
 The Tex Murphy series hasn't... uh... done well in PC Gamer over the years, but never mind.
 I love these games.
 3D worlds to explore.
 Quirky FMV characters.
-And above all, Chris Jones as Tex Murphy himself - a 1940s PI about a hundred years out of his time, still rocking the fedora and trenchcoat look in a mutated, radiation filled San Francisco, and living case to case despite regularly saving the whole world.
+And above all, Chris Jones as Tex Murphy himself: a 1940s PI about a hundred years out of his time, still rocking the fedora and trenchcoat look in a mutated, radiation-filled San Francisco, living case to case despite regularly saving the whole world.

-That's only the series as of the third game though, Under A Killing Moon.
+That's only the series as of the third game though, Under a Killing Moon.
 Before that came a pair of 2D adventures, this one and its sequel, Martian Memorandum.
 Martian Memorandum is fairly traditional and deeply crap.
-This one though?
+Mean Streets, though?
 Only halfway there.
-See if you can guess
+See if you can guess which half.

-If you're aware of most of the non-golf games that Access put out, the answer shouldn't be a surprise.
+If you're aware of most of the non-golf games that Access Software put out, the answer shouldn't be a surprise.
 Access was a weird company, really.
 It produced prototype interactive movies back in the days of floppy disks, had a technology that could make speech and proper music with the PC speaker, and its games always had a unique feel to them.
-Unfortunately, those games included the likes of
+Unfortunately, those games included the likes of Crime Wave, Amazon, and worse, and its attempts to 'do' Hollywood were... well, this clip should cover it.
+That's not even Amazon's low point, terrifying as that sounds.

-.
-It's wonderful, it's on GOG.COM, and while its whole Roswell focus feels a lot cornier and more played out now than it was during the height of X-Files and interactive movie mania, it's still totally worth checking out.
+Anyway.
+After Under a Killing Moon, Access hired a real director and got serious about the interactive movie thing, resulting in one of my favourite adventures ever: The Pandora Directive.
+It's wonderful, and while its whole Roswell focus feels a lot cornier and more played-out now than it did during the height of X-Files and interactive-movie mania, it's still totally worth checking out.

-Overseer's most notable feature though was that it wasn't really a new story, but a retelling of Mean Streets with FMV and much better storytelling - a way to see how Tex's career finished, without having to actually play an original game that hadn't simply grown old, but grown barnacles.
-This though was how the saga really started... and yes, it's exactly as odd as Access' reputation demanded.
+Overseer's most notable feature was that it wasn't really a new story, but a retelling of Mean Streets with FMV and much better storytelling—a way to see how Tex's career finished, without having to actually play a game that hadn't simply grown old, but grown barnacles.
+This though was how the saga really started... and yes, it's exactly as odd as Access's reputation demanded.

 Boring intro aside, you know this is an Access game when you hit a key to start, and instead of finding you'reself on the titular Mean Streets, you start several hundred meters above them.